Shah-Jainam/auto-encoding-on-mnist/README.md

-# auto-encoding-on-mnist
+# Auto-Encoding-On-mnist
-compressing the image using encoder and reconstructing the image using decoder on MNIST Numerical Dataset
+Compressing the image using encoder and reconstructing the image using decoder on MNIST Numerical Dataset

 ## Files